 - Shop at Arnold and co. downstairs you will find a heritage barber shop but it’s upstairs that excited me.
 The shop showcase’s independent menswear brands including one of my personal favourites John Smedley and Sheffield’s very own FORGE DENIM amongst others.

 - A trip to the McKee shop on Sharrow Vale Road is highly recommended.
 We love the ‘Frank the whippet’ prints!

-If you liked our ‘Foodies Tour of Sheffield’, why not check out other ‘Foodies Tours’ and recommendations in other cities?
-Click here
+If you liked our recommendation of ‘Sheffield’ restaurants, why not check out our reviews- Click here